Barca545/spdr-vm/README.md

-# The Galaxy Virtual Machine
+# The SPDR Virtual Machine

 A register based virtual machine written in Rust.
 Intended for running scripts in a game I am developing.